-No.4 Thyme Court and No.15 Juniper Road: These properties are separated from the north boundary of the application site by the intervening Rushmoor-owned area of public open space, albeit at its east end where it narrows down into a footpath link that runs between the private-drive serving No.4 and the side boundary of No.6 Thyme Court.
-These neighbouring properties are sited roughly parallel to the public open space boundary and share a rear garden boundary with each other.
-Although objection to the proposals has been raised by the occupier of No.15 Juniper Road, to date no comments have been received from the occupiers of No.4 Thyme Court.
+No.4 Thyme Court and No.15 Juniper Road: Although objection was previously raised by the occupier(s) of No.15 Juniper Road, no comments were received previously from the occupiers of No.4 Thyme Court.
+No representations have been received from either of these neighbours in respect of the current application.
+These two properties are separated from the north boundary of the application site by the intervening Rushmoor-owned area of public open space, albeit at its east end where it narrows down into a footpath link that runs between the private-drive serving No.4 and the side boundary of No.6 Thyme Court.
+The public open space contains a continuous line of mature trees that provide a degree of screening of the application site from views from the north.
+Nos.4 Thyme Court and 15 Juniper Road are sited roughly parallel to the public open space boundary and share a rear garden boundary with each other.

 In this location, the side boundaries of these properties would be separated a minimum of approximately 32 metres (rear elevation of the Plot 10 house to the side boundary of No.4 Thyme Close) and 34 metres (rear elevation of Plot 9 house.
-Although the occupiers of No.7 Juniper Road have also objected raising overlooking concerns, this property is located even further distant from the proposed development.
-In all cases these neighbouring properties would also benefit from the significant screening effect of the mature TPO tree belt located on the public open space area adjoining the application site.
+In both cases these neighbouring properties would benefit from the significant screening effect of the mature TPO tree belt located on the public open space area adjoining the application site.
 It is considered that the relationship of the proposed development to these nearby residential properties is acceptable in planning terms.